kyleko1234/myEasyLedger/rest_api/Documentation/Account/Contents/Update an Account.md

 ### Update an account
 Endpoint: `PUT /account/{id}`

 Updates an account with the values of the parameters passed.
+Cannot be used to soft-delete an account; use `DELETE /account/{id}` instead.
 ___

 #### Request Body Parameters